Luxury accommodation. Adventurous sea kayaking.

 Everyone, focus on orcas and comfort

-check out the Great Bear Rainforest Outer Islands Expedition
+is your preferred tour date sold out? check out our other trip in the area, the Great Bear Rainforest Outer Islands Expedition.

 Set in the heart of British Columbia’s wild central coast, the Great Bear Rainforest and the Goose Islands offer some of the most stunning sea kayaking in the world.
 Departing from the remote First Nations village of Bella Bella, we begin our week of exploring the most pristine wilderness on the BC coast.